Hello , I'm

 ReWork helps companies making social, environmental, and cultural progress hire the very best people.
-We use our national pool of exceptional profressionals to fill a range of operational roles for mission-driven companoes.
+We use our national pool of talented professionals to fill a range of operational and strategic roles for mission-driven companoes.
 ReWork was born out of the 2011 Unreasonable Institute, and won the 2012 TEDxMileHigh Prize.
-ReWork proudly serves clients such as Acumen, The Unreasonable Group, Reasoning Mind, Moneythink, The Coexist Foundation, The Nine Mile Run Watershed Association, and Meetup, among others.
+ReWork proudly serves clients such as Acumen, The Unreasonable Group, GOOD/Corps, Reasoning Mind, Moneythink, Panorama Education, The Nine Mile Run Watershed Association, 4.0 Schools, and 100Kin10, among others.

-Talks and workshops I've given for entrepreneurs, executives, and career enthusiasts.
+Talks and workshops for executives, students, and ambitious professionals.

 Design for Social Innovation

 A talk outlining the shortcomings of traditional career metaphors, and the advantage that can be gained by taking an iterative, design-centric view of professional development and advancement - especially for the pursuit of meaningful, fulfilling work.

 The Unreasonable Institute